Gluten Sensitivity or Celiac Disease. What You Need to Know

 You have no doubt heard of “gluten.”
-More and more products are labeled as such on the grocery shelves, for example.
-And you probably know at least one person who is following a gluten-free diet.
+More products are labeled as such on the grocery shelves, for example.
+And I bet you know at least one person who is following a gluten-free diet.

 But what exactly is gluten anyway?